fabferri/az-pattern/vwan1/shared-vnet-er/README.md

 <properties
-pageTitle= 'Virtual WAN: scenario with communication between shared vnet-isolating vnets and shared vnet-branch' description= "Virtual WAN: scenario with communication between shared vnet-isolating vnets and shared vnet-branch"
+pageTitle= 'Virtual WAN: communication of a shared vnet with isolating vnets and branch' description= "Virtual WAN: communication of a shared vnet with isolating vnets and branch"
 documentationcenter: na
 services=""
 documentationCenter="github repository"